 Do I need to bring food/water on the trip?

 We provide a sandwich, fruit and water.
 If you tend to feel hungry when diving, we recommend you bring a snack for the ride back.
 We provide water from the tap in reusable aluminum bottles in order to reduce our impact on the environment.
-The water in Santa Catalina is safe to drink (check with your hotel first, since it depends where they get their water from).
+In most areas the water in Santa Catalina is safe to drink (check with your hotel first, since it depends where they get their water from).
 You are welcome to bring your own water if you don’t want to drink tap water or even bring your own bottle and refill it here. .

 Do I need dive insurance to dive with you?